quat1024/garden/garden/now/index.md

 Working on-and-off on modded Minecraft projects, including ["project sanity"](project-sanity), an experiment in building the necessary tooling to work on Minecraft mods in a "monorepo" to facilitate code-sharing and cut down on development headaches.
 My mental health (and consequently my work ethic) have plummeted recently, but this project is one that I am enjoying returning to.

+I felt the need to pencil-push the CSS on this website.
+I fixed a longstanding issue with codeblock coloring, tweaked the spacing, and now the footer is a little nicer I guess.

 Things I would like to do:

 * finish "project sanity" and start scaffolding real mods inside it (hello, 1.21.6)